Charles Thomas Wooldridge: Biography

 At his subsequent trial, he was defended by H.S.
 Wood of High Wycombe but the jury took just two minutes to find him guilty despite Wood's attempts to get the charge reduced to manslaughter because of Nell's unfaithfulness.
 Wood set up a petition for a reprieve and, assisted by a Miss Eleanor Grave, succeeded in gaining a great number of signatures.
 However, the trial judge, Mr. Justice Hawkins, stated that Wooldridge's taking the cut-throat razor with him to Windsor was evidence of premeditation and so refused to consider a reprieve.

 In Reading Gaol, Wooldridge told the prison chaplain that he was filled with grief and remorse at having killed his beloved wife.
 He resisted attempts at a reprieve (including a recommendation for clemency from the jury that convicted him) by petitioning the Home Secretary Sir Matthew White Ridley for the sentence to be allowed to be carried out.

 On the morning of the execution, Wooldridge attended a service in the prison chapel, showed repentance for his terrible crime, and was resigned to his fate.
 Because of The Ballad of Reading Gaol, Wooldridge became the most famous person ever to be executed at Reading.
 The executioner was James Billington, whose use of a drop longer than specified by the Official Table of Drops stretched Wooldridge's neck by eleven inches.
 It was reported that he was aged 30 when executed.

 The Ballad of Reading Gaol

 Wilde was imprisoned in Reading Gaol when Wooldridge was hanged there on Saturday 7 July 1896.
 The two never met but Wilde would observe the condemned man during silent exercise periods in the prison yard, known as the 'Fools' Parade'.
 The execution of Wooldridge (known as "C.T.W" in the poem) had a profound effect on Wilde, inspiring the line in the ballad "yet each man kills the thing he loves".
-Wilde was mistaken in his belief that Wooldridge killed his wife in her home; contemporary reports stating that the murder was committed in the street.
+Wilde was mistaken in his belief that Wooldridge killed his wife in her home; contemporary reports stated that the murder was committed in the street.